Recon (Lost)

 "Recon" is the eighth television episode of the American Broadcasting Company's sixth season of the serial drama television series Lost and 111th episode overall.
 The episode is written by executive producer Elizabeth Sarnoff and newcomer Jim Galasso and directed by Jack Bender.
-James "Sawyer" Ford is the character the episode is centered on.
+The episode focuses on James "Sawyer" Ford.

 In 2007, The Man in Black (Terry O'Quinn) tasks James "Sawyer" Ford (Josh Holloway) to recon the Ajira Airways Flight 316 plane and passengers.
 Meanwhile, Kate Austen (Evangeline Lilly) faces an insane Claire Littleton (Emilie de Ravin).
 In a "flash-sideways", Detective James Ford's past issues conflict with his present life.

 The episode received mostly positive reviews, despite it being the lowest-watched episode of the season, with 8.87 million viewers.

 Plot

 2004 (flash-sideways timeline)

 James "Sawyer" Ford (Josh Holloway) is a detective for the LAPD, along with his partner Miles Straume (Ken Leung).
 He is searching for Anthony Cooper, the man who conned his parents, causing his father to kill his mother and then himself (as seen in "Outlaws").
 He has recently traveled to Australia in his search, telling Miles that he was instead in Palm Springs.
 Miles arranges for Sawyer to go on a blind date with Charlotte Lewis (Rebecca Mader).
 The two hit it off rather well.
 However, after having sex, Charlotte discovers Sawyer's folder containing information on Cooper, leading Sawyer to angrily throw her out.
 Miles confronts Sawyer the next day for lying about going to Australia and decides to stop being Sawyer's partner.
 After realizing how lonely he is, Sawyer visits Charlotte, who turns him down.
 Sawyer decides to open up about his past to Miles, right when a car being driven by Kate Austen (Evangeline Lilly), a fugitive, crashes into his own.
 He chases her down, leading him to recognize her from their encounter in "LA X".